 - Current Transformers (CTs)

-These instrument transformers are also used in power system in conjunction with protective relays.
+These instrument transformers are also used in the power system in conjunction with protective relays.
 For safety purposes, the secondaries of these transformers are grounded.

 Current transformers are used in AC power circuits to feed the current coils of indicting and metering instruments (ammeters, watt-meters, energy-meters) and protective relays.
-These transformers make the ordinary low current instruments suitable for measurement of high current and isolate them from high voltage.
+These transformers make the ordinary low current instruments suitable for the measurement of high current and isolate them from high voltage.

 The current transformer basically consists of an iron core on which a primary and one or two secondary windings are wound.
 The primary winding has one or two turns of thick wire and is connected in series with the load.
 It carries the actual power system current.
 Primary current ratings vary from 10 A to 3000 A or more.

 The secondary winding has a large number of turns of fine wire.
 It is connected across current coils of indicting and metering instruments and protective relays.
 The secondary current ratings are of the order of 5 A, 1 A, and 0.1 A. The latter is used for static relays.

-The ratio of primary current to the secondary current is known as transformation ratio of the CT.
+The ratio of primary current to the secondary current is known as the transformation ratio of the CT.
 The transformation ratio of a CT is usually high.

 The product of voltage and current on the secondary side when it is supplying its maximum rated value of current is known as the rated burden and is measured in volt-amperes (VA).
 The volt-ampere rating of CTs is low (5 – 150 VA) as compared to that of power transformers.

 Potential transformers are used in AC power circuits to feed the potential coils of indicting and metering instruments (voltmeters, watt-meters, energy-meters) and protective relays.
-These transformers make the ordinary low voltage instruments suitable for measurement of high voltage and isolate them from high voltage.
+These transformers make the ordinary low voltage instruments suitable for the measurement of high voltage and isolate them from high voltage.

 The PTs are highly accurate ratio step down transformers.
 Its primary winding has a large number of turns and is always connected across the supply system.
-Its secondary winding has few number of turns and is connected to the potential coil of indicting and metering instruments and protective relays.
+Its secondary winding has few numbers of turns and is connected to the potential coil of indicting and metering instruments and protective relays.

-The ratio of the rated primary voltage to the rated secondary voltage is known as turn or transformation ratio of PT.
+The ratio of the rated primary voltage to the rated secondary voltage is known as the turn or transformation ratio of PT.

-The rated burden of a PT is the VA burden which must not exceed if the transformer is to operate with its rated accuracy.
+The rated burden of a PT is the VA burden, which must not exceed if the transformer is to operate with its rated accuracy.

 The maximum burden is the greatest VA load at which the PT will operate continuously without overheating its winding beyond the permissible limits.

-For measurement of power in a high voltage power system, both CT and PT are used.
-The CT is used to step down the system current and the PT is used to step down the system voltage up to the required value.
+For the measurement of power in a high voltage power system, both CT and PT are used.
+The CT is used to step down the system current, and the PT is used to step down the system voltage up to the required value.

-- Instrument Transformers
+Advantages of Instrument Transformers